leafygreen/backbone-bootstrap-modals/README.md

 ## Advantages

 - Simple integration with Bootstrap and Backbone
-- Easily extensible, with the boilerplate taken care for you
+- Easily extensible, with the boilerplate taken care of for you
 - Compatible with Marionette Views

 ## Download Links